 Buy a Thai SIM card and enjoy cheap and fast 4G internet, which one?
 Check out this blog: best Thai SIM-card for travellers.

 If you don't want to switch sim cards then a Teppy is a great option: a portable WiFi device that gives internet on the go and you only pay when you use it.
 Learn more about this and avoid high roaming costs: now with unlimited internet per 24 hours, click on the banner!

 Blogs with tips for traveling to Thailand

 Are you heading South after Bangkok?
 Then you should check out my places to visit in Thailand with friends in where I tell you my secret islands to escape the tourists trail.
 If you want to know the best island for diving, partying, islandlife, scuba diving, the best beaches and more then let me help you making your trip to Thailand a succes and guide you what to expect on the most famous Thai Islands.
-If you are looking for a tailored Thailand Itinerary Blog I can help you find your perfect route through the Land of Smiles.
-I have been to Thailand almost a 20 times that is why I wrote all these articles about it. :)
+If you are looking for a tailored Thailand Itinerary Blog I can help you find the best Thailand backpacking routes.
+I have been to Thailand now almost 20 times and that is why I wrote all these articles about it. :)